jnozzi/cocoadev.com/markdown/ProcessorCount.md

 This code was copied from the web page:  http://alienryderflex.com/processor_count.html

 ----
-It is much shorter, however, to simply call     General/MPProcessors().
+It is much shorter, however, to simply call     MPProcessors().

 ----